pktrance/Spotify-Catalog-Insights/README.md

 **2. Artist Concentration Hypothesis**
 *How concentrated is success on streaming platforms?*

-Segmented artists into popularity tiers (Niche <20, Emerging 20-39, Mid-Tier 40-59, Popular 60-79, Superstars 80+) and measured per-album engagement differentials.
-Calculated weighted averages to compare top-tier vs. bottom-tier performance.
+Segmented artists into five popularity tiers (Niche <20, Emerging 20-39, Mid-Tier 40-59, Popular 60-79, Superstars 80+) based on their artist popularity scores.
+Calculated average album popularity for each tier to measure per-album engagement levels.
+Compared the top 5% of artists (those with popularity scores of 60 or higher) against the remaining 95% to quantify the degree of success concentration on the platform.

 **3. Album Composition Hypothesis**
 *Is there an optimal album length for maximizing popularity?*